Aurbcd/NNSelfDrivingCar/README.md

 This is repeated for a number of iterations called "Generations".

 ## Results
-This figure shows the evolution of the best fitness achieved according to the generation, until the best fitness possible is reached.
+This figure shows the evolution of the best fitness achieved according to the generation, until the best fitness possible is reached at generation 34.
 ![](Plot.png)

 Here is a [video](https://www.youtube.com/watch?v=EZHOONPLUZg) showing different generation :<br/>